iamprem/facestats/README.md

   * **Given for FREE (Username, Profile picture and emailId)**
 </br>
 </br>
-* Made an iOS app that displays the Events that user interested to go.
+* Made an iOS app that displays Events that user interested to go.
 </br>
 </br>
 * Analysed the retrived posts made by user and plotted the **Status Density Graph**